30 Best and Worst Veggie Burgers

 MorningStar Farms Tomato & Basil Pizza Burgers

 Mamma Mia!
-Why Morningstar chooses to add ingredients like methylcellulose (aka wood pulp), autolyzed yeast extract (aka MSG), and caramel color is beyond us.
-Sticking to a plant-based diet should mean you're less likely to run into these common ultra-processed additives.
+Why Morningstar chooses to add ingredients like methylcellulose (aka wood pulp) is beyond us.
+Sticking to a plant-based diet should mean you're less likely to run into these common ultra-processed additives Plus, they went from having 6 grams of fiber to a measly 3 grams.
 Grab Dr. Praeger's burger off the shelf; this option is full of veggies and flavorful spices that will please your taste buds.

 Upton's Naturals Classic Burger